jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (8) Section 18F applies, with the necessary modifications, to any plan or amended plan and statement of reasons forwarded under subsection (6).

 ### 18C Reasons for not including activities in Auckland's regional land transport plan
-If Auckland Transport decides not to include in its regional land transport plan an activity proposed by the Auckland Council or the Agency, Auckland Transport must, when forwarding its plan to the Agency, give the Auckland Council or the Agency (as the case may require) written advice of the decision and the reasons for the decision.
+[Repealed]

 ### 18CA Review of regional land transport plans
-(1) A regional transport committee must complete a review of the regional land transport plan during the 6-month period immediately before the expiry of the third year of the plan.
+(1) A regional transport committee or, in the case of Auckland, the ARTC must complete a review of the regional land transport plan during the 6-month period immediately before the expiry of the third year of the plan.
-(2) In carrying out the review, the regional transport committee must have regard to the views of representative groups of land transport users and providers.
+(2) In carrying out the review, the regional transport committee or, in the case of Auckland, the ARTC must have regard to the views of representative groups of land transport users and providers.

 ### 18D Variation of regional land transport plans
-(1) A regional transport committee may prepare a variation to its regional land transport plan during the 6 years to which it applies if—
+(1) A regional transport committee or, in the case of Auckland, the ARTC may prepare a variation to its regional land transport plan during the 6 years to which it applies if—
   (a) the variation addresses an issue raised by a review carried out under section 18CA; or (b) good reason exists for making the variation.
-(2) A variation may be prepared by a regional transport committee— (a) at the request of an approved organisation or the Agency; or (b) on the regional transport committee’s own motion.
+(2) A variation may be prepared by a regional transport committee or, in the case of Auckland, the ARTC— (a) at the request of an approved organisation or the Agency; or (b) on the regional transport committee’s or, in the case of Auckland, the ARTC’s own motion.
-(3) A variation may be prepared by Auckland Transport— (a) at the request of the Agency or the Auckland Council; or (b) on Auckland Transport's own motion.
+(3)
-(4) The regional transport committee or Auckland Transport must consider any variation request promptly.
+(4) The regional transport committee or the ARTC must consider any variation request promptly.
 (5) The provisions of this Act that apply to the preparation of a regional land transport plan apply with the necessary modifications to a variation of a regional land transport plan; however, consultation is not required for any variation that—
   (a) is not significant; or
   (b) arises from the declaration or revocation of a State highway.
 (6) Section 18B applies, with the necessary modifications, to the approval by a regional council of a variation of a regional land transport plan.
-(7) The Agency must consider promptly whether to vary the national land transport programme after receiving a varied regional land transport plan forwarded to it by a regional council or Auckland Transport.
+(7) The Agency must consider promptly whether to vary the national land transport programme after receiving a varied regional land transport plan forwarded to it by a regional council.
 (8) A variation of a regional land transport plan does not create an obligation on the Agency to vary the national land transport programme, but the Agency must give written reasons for any decision not to do so.
 (9) This section does not apply if section 18E applies.

 ### 18E Changes to certain activities or combinations of activities
 (1) This section applies to any activities or combinations of activities that have been identified by an approved organisation under section 16(3)﻿(a) and included in a regional land transport plan.
-(2) If an approved organisation has good reason to change any activities or combinations of activities to which this section applies, it may request the Agency to vary the national land transport programme to take account of that change, and must inform the regional transport committee that it has made that request.
+(2) If an approved organisation has good reason to change any activities or combinations of activities to which this section applies, it may request the Agency to vary the national land transport programme to take account of that change, and must inform the regional transport committee or, in the case of Auckland, the ARTC that it has made that request.
 (3) A request must be made in a form and with the detail prescribed by the Agency in writing to approved organisations.
 (4) The Agency must consider promptly any request made under this section to vary the national land transport programme.
 (5) A request made under this section does not create an obligation to vary the national land transport programme but the Agency must give written reasons for any decision not to do so.
 (6) If the Agency approves a variation under subsection (4), the relevant regional land transport plan is to be read as if the approved variation had been included in the approved plan.
-(7) This section does not apply to approved organisations in Auckland.
+(7)

 ### 18F Availability of regional land transport plans
-(1) A regional council or Auckland Transport (as the case may require) must, by a date or dates appointed by the Agency,— (a) forward copies of its approved regional land transport plan to—
+(1) A regional council must, by a date or dates appointed by the Agency,— (a) forward copies of its approved regional land transport plan to—
     (i) the Secretary; and
     (ii) the Agency; and
     (iii) the Commissioner; and
     (iv) approved organisations in the region; and
-    (v) in the case of Auckland, the Auckland Council; and (b) make the approved regional land transport plan publicly available in accordance with section 108.
+    (v)
-(2) In addition, Auckland Transport must make available information about the current funding arrangements, or proposed funding arrangements, in respect of each activity or combination of activities included in its regional land transport plan—
+  (b) make the approved regional land transport plan publicly available in accordance with section 108.
-  (a) for inspection by the public, free of charge; and (b) on an Internet site in a format that is readily accessible and, if practicable, that can be used by the visually impaired.
+(2)

 ### 18G Separate consultation with Māori on particular activities
-(1) An approved organisation, the Auckland Council, or the Agency (as the case may require) must do everything reasonably practicable to separately consult Māori affected by any activity proposed by the approved organisation, the Auckland Council, or the Agency that affects or is likely to affect—
+(1) An approved organisation or the Agency (as the case may require) must do everything reasonably practicable to separately consult Māori affected by any activity proposed by the approved organisation or the Agency that affects or is likely to affect—
   (a) Māori land; or
   (b) land subject to any Māori claims settlement Act; or (c) Māori historical, cultural, or spiritual interests.
-(2) The relevant approved organisation, the Auckland Council, or the Agency (as the case may be) must consult the land holding trustee (as defined in section 7 of the Waikato Raupatu Claims Settlement Act 1995) about any proposed activity that affects or is likely to affect land registered in the name of Pootatau Te Wherowhero under section 19 of that Act.
+(2) The relevant approved organisation or the Agency (as the case may be) must consult the land holding trustee (as defined in section 7 of the Waikato Raupatu Claims Settlement Act 1995) about any proposed activity that affects or is likely to affect land registered in the name of Pootatau Te Wherowhero under section 19 of that Act.

 ### 18H Māori contribution to decision making
 (1) The Agency and approved public organisations must, with respect to funding from the national land transport fund,—